Check out this amazing list of Spanish podcasts put on by 123spanishtutor you can use for practicing when you learn Spanish online.

 Many podcasts in Spanish to listen and learn about a variety of different topics with original voices and based on real situations and conversations.
 All podcasts are free for language learners and teachers, but only members receive the learning Spanish worksheets, vocabulary tasks, WebQuests, and transcripts.

 Notes in Spanish is a website made by a native Spanish woman and a native English man.
 It provides a great collection of long podcasts about many different subjects.
 The podcasts are made in Spanish and English and in a conversational style, so you can follow each lesson easily and have fun.

 Most of the podcasts are free and they also have worksheets for each podcast that you can buy for extended information about each topic.

 These podcasts are created by a real-life couple who are Spanish speakers.
 Rob is from London and Liz from Colombia and they are doing a great job helping students of Spanish.
-They have different levels and are based in the communicative method and real life situations.
+They have different levels and are based on the communicative method and real-life situations.

 News in Slow Spanish

 News in Slow Spanish is as the name says, News in Spanish bit in a bit slower version.
 As some students say the podcasts are much easier to understand than Spanish news on television, therefore can be very useful for learners who want to improve their listening skills but still are struggling to understand all.

 Spanish Podcast Org